luminaxster/swe432tomcat/README.md

        Procfile declares types -> (none)
 ```
 Make sure the its location and content matches this repos's.
 The push the changes.
-Similarly, if you see a H10 in your logs, you may have pushed a broken Procfile (Perhaps, you changed it to work locally in a Windows machine).
+Similarly, if you see a `H10` in your logs oan an application error in your web app, you may have pushed a broken Procfile (Perhaps, you changed it to work locally in a Windows machine).
 For more details, go to this [section](https://github.com/luminaxster/swe432tomcat/blob/main/README.md#troubleshooting-application-errors).

 ### Heroku Dashboard
 In your [dashboard](https://dashboard.heroku.com/apps/), after selecting the app related to this project, you may want to check these elements: